 A bone density test determines if you have osteoporosis — a disorder characterized by bones that are more fragile and more likely to break.

-A bone density test uses X-rays to measure how many grams of calcium and other bone minerals are packed into a segment of bone.
+The test uses X-rays to measure how many grams of calcium and other bone minerals are packed into a segment of bone.
 The bones that are most commonly tested are in the spine, hip and sometimes the forearm.

 Products & Services